Plan for Tomorrow | How to create a financial plan

 What is a financial plan?

-Your current net worth
+Current net worth

 Take inventory of your current assets, such as bank accounts, investments, and property owned, and compare them to outstanding debts, like student loans, mortgages, and credit cards.

-Short- and long-term financial goals
+Short and long-term financial goals

 A realistic budget